Go Back

 + servings

-Pecan-Crusted Pork Tenderloin with Bourbon - Mustard Sauce on wood cutting board with pecans and fresh thyme scattered around it.
+Pecan-Crusted Pork Tenderloin with Bourbon - Mustard Sauce on wood cutting board.

 Print Recipe